Using Your Money in Japan

 It is a good idea to take all 3 methods with you on your trip to Japan, in fact to any country.
 By doing this you will be safe in knowing you are covered in any situation, from a small town bar on a Sunday night to a nice hotel in Osaka.

-Take cash from your nations country with you, enough to buy a few things from the airport on your departure and arrival trips, some money for when you first get to Japan and a little bit in case of emergency.
+Take cash from your country with you, enough to exchange at the airport and buy a few things on your arrival, some money for when you first get to Japan and a little bit in case of emergency.

 Keep the rest of your native currency, in an emergency later you can go to any post office or currency exchange vendor.
 However this usually gets a pretty bad buy rate.

 For myself this was by far the most used method of getting my money exchanged into Japanese yen.
-At 7/11 convenient stores in Japan, there are international ATMs that accept your usual ATM card.
+At 7/11 convenient stores in Japan, there are international ATMs that accept your usual ATM card – and there’s at least one in every international airport.
 I didn’t see this ATM in any other convenient store, luckily 7/11 is very common and easy to find.
 In my case I used my HSBC Visa Debit card from which in Australia I access my savings account.
 The exchange rate is pretty decent.

 Using this method, try for less transactions as you will probably have some kind of international fee applied to each transaction.
 Some times this fee can be per transaction, as a percentage or a combination of both.